AI For Main Line Clog Calls

 Main line callers are buying certainty

 The first company that sounds prepared often earns the next step.
-A blank voicemail gives the next local plumber a chance to win the job.
+A voicemail with no context gives the next local drain team a chance to win the job.

-A single slow drain, multiple fixtures, floor drain overflow, sewer odor, cleanout issue, and repeat backup do not need the same callback notes.
+A single slow drain, multiple fixtures, floor drain overflow, sewer odor, cleanout issue, repeat backup, and water-loss handoff do not need the same callback notes.

 Guardrails protect the company